 The time required to train a service dog depends on the tasks they need to learn, the dog’s temperament, and the training programme used.
-On average, it takes between 18 months and two years to fully train a service dog to perform their duties reliably in different environments.
-Basic obedience and socialisation are typically completed within the first six months, followed by advanced task training tailored to the handler’s needs.
+It can take anything between a few months and two years to fully train a service dog to perform their duties reliably in different environments.
+This really does vary depending on the complexity of the client's requirements.
+We usually advise on timescales during your initial assessment.

 Some dogs may progress faster, while others require additional time to refine their skills and adapt to real-world scenarios.
 Training must be consistent, thorough, and reinforced regularly to ensure the dog remains reliable in assisting their handler.
 While shorter programmes exist, a well-trained service dog undergoes extensive preparation to ensure they can handle distractions, work under pressure, and meet the needs of their owner in all situations.